revolist/revogrid-docs/tests/e2e/docs/scenarios/kanban.md

 ### KAN-004 · P1 · Collapse lanes and their label column

-Execution: Partially executed: Product lane collapse/expand; label-column and workflow-column collapse are source-derived.
+Execution: Automated and executed on 2026-09-10 at 1280×720: Product lane collapse/expand hid and restored KAN-101 while Platform remained visible; swimlane-label and Backlog workflow collapse/expand controls also restored the card.

 1. Fresh load; activate Collapse swimlane for Product ⇒ Product cards disappear from that lane; Platform remains reachable with its original cards/counts.
 2. Activate Expand swimlane ⇒ Product's five original cards return in their original stacks/order.